centopw/Cent-search/README.md

 =============
  You can see a live demo [here](https://cent-search.web.app)

- Since using Free API provide by google the app only can request 100 search/Days
+ Since we are using Free API provide by google, the app only can request 100 search/Days

 Setup.
 =============